Swiss Food specialties

 Raclette

 Yes, more melted cheese!
 First mentioned in a medieval text from 1291, Raclette was initially consumed by peasants in the Cantons of Valais and Fribourg and eaten with bread.
 Traditionally the cheese is heated over an open fire.
 These days, a special device is often used to melt the cheese.
-Once the top of the cheese block is melted, it will be scraped on to the diners' plate, where it served with potatoes, cornichons, and pickled onions.
+Once the top of the cheese block is melted, it will be scraped on to the diners' plate, where it is served with potatoes, cornichons, and pickled onions.
 Another modern way to serve Raclette, especially for small parties and at home, is an electric table-top grill with small pans where the cheese is melted in.

-Tour pairing: Glacier3000, Zermatt & Gornergrat, and the Zermatt Explorer tour
+Tour pairing: Zermatt & Gornergrat

 Schnitzel Cordon bleu